x-tabdeveloping/turftopic/docs/tutorials/religious.md

 Since we want to investigate the discourse from the perspective of morality, we would like to include this information in our model.
 KeyNMF is capable of investigating a corpus from a certain angle based on a **seed phrase**, this will allow us to focus the topics in the model on morality.

+!!! tip
+    For a more detailed discussion, check out our documentation page on [Seeded Topic Modelling](../seeded.md)

 ```python
 from turftopic import KeyNMF